 High-efficiency heat pumps provide better dehumidification during the warmer months, giving them a leg up over conventional air conditioners.

 If you want to get more information about heat pump models for your home, call Midwest Heating & Cooling at 414-209-4668 .
 Our team is ready and prepared to answer your questions.
 Request heat pump service online today.

 Indoor Air Quality

-When you are ready to update your home’s water heating solutions, whether it is a replacement, repair, or maintenance, our team at Midwest Heating & Cooling is always here for you—give us a call at 414-439-0827.
+When you are ready to learn more or to make needed improvements in your water heater, whether it is a replacement, new installation, repair, or maintenance, our Midwest Heating & Cooling professionals at are ready and waiting for you—give us a call at 414-209-4668.
 Request water heater service online today.

 Zone Control Systems

 As an energy-conscious homeowner, you may have relied on diligence and basic technology to try to reduce your energy consumption at home.
 You may have responsibly programmed your thermostat to reduce consumption while you are at work or asleep.
 You may even police your home regularly, closing and opening room vents as needed.
 And you may take on extra inconveniences to reduce your overall carbon footprint each day.

 Our team at Midwest Heating & Cooling can now provide you with an easier way: zone control systems.
 These systems are designed to connect to your heating, ventilation, and air conditioning (HVAC) system.
 Each zone has its own thermostat, and the system can be programmed to automatically open and shut zone dampers as the system receives temperature adjustments.

 Zone control systems allow you to boost or lower the temperature of your bedrooms, for example, to achieve comfortable sleeping conditions.
 If you are entertaining in your main living areas, you can adjust that particular zone to manage the temperature for a greater number of people.
 Or, you can keep your home office zone comfortable while the rest of your home stays in energy-conservation mode during business hours.